-This procedure is for the patient that has been treated for periodontal disease, "gum disease."
+This procedure is for the patient that has been treated for periodontal disease, “gum disease.”
 It allows for maintaining healthy gums once the initial treatment is complete.
-To the patient it is much like the regular cleaning but to the dentist it is much more.
-The hygienist performs the regular cleaning but also concentrates on the problems spots to keep the gum disease from returning.
+To the patient, it is much like the regular cleaning but to the dentist, it is much more.
+The hygienist performs the regular cleaning but also concentrates on the problem spots to keep the gum disease from returning.

 If we feel that you are suffering from gingivitis or more severe gum disease, we may recommend a root scaling or planing.
 These measures can be instrumental in preventing bone loss and helping you to keep your natural teeth.